 Lantern acquired in November 2005.

 The Syracuse started appearing in Derby in early 2005, and was primarily used to replace failed main road lanterns.
 Where existing brackets and columns were re-used, the lantern was mounted side entry; however, if it was to go on a new column, it was fitted post-top.
 This example fits into the latter category, but its original location is currently unknown.

 Since this lantern entered the collection, Holophane now refer to this lantern as the 'QSM'.

 When looked at sideways-on, the lantern resembles either an Urbis DZ15 or Onyx.
 The lantern's shape is designed to minimise upward light, which I think it must do very well.
-Apart from some dried mud to the rear of the lantern (which will wipe off), the lantern is pretty much in as-new condition.
+Apart from some dried mud to the rear of the lantern (which will wipe off), the lantern is virtually in as-new condition.

 The photograph below shows a Syracuse in situ - this is actually the one that replaced my ZX3.
-The lantern was originally mounted post top, however an outreach bracket was added shortly afterwards and the lantern was made side entry.
+The lantern was originally mounted post top; however, an outreach bracket was added shortly afterwards and the lantern was made side-entry.

 Thorn Alpha 2000 | ELECO PT1031